Overview of SSL/TLS Termination

 - Client Certificate Validation / PKI Profile

 - Thales nShield Integration

 The performance of SSL-terminated traffic is dependent on the underlying hardware allocated to the Avi Service Engine, the number of SEs available to handle the virtual service, and the certificate and ciphers settings negotiated.
-As a general rule of thumb, each vCPU core can handle about 500 RSA transactions per second (TPS) or 2000 ECC TPS.
+As a general rule, each vCPU core can handle about 1000 RSA 2K transactions per second (TPS) or 2500 ECC SSL TPS.
 A vCPU core can push about 1 Gb/s SSL throughput.
 SSL-terminated concurrent connections are more expensive than straight HTTP or layer 4 connections, and may necessitate additional memory to sustain high concurrency.

 SSL is a complicated subject, occasionally requiring redirects, rewrites, and other manipulation of HTTP to ensure proper traffic flow.
 Avi Vantage includes a number of useful tools for troubleshooting and correcting SSL-related issues.
 They are described in the articles below.